 Data requests can be for summarised tables or for access to unit record data held in the national database.
-Section 7.4 -'Requests to AIHW for summarised national data' relates only to requests for summarised data, usually in table form.
+Section 7.4-'Requests to AIHW for summarised national data' relates only to requests for summarised data, usually in table form.
 These data may be published data or unpublished data.
-Section 7.5 -'Access to unit record data in the national database' relates to requests for access to unit record data held in the national database.
+Section 7.5-'Access to unit record data in the national database' relates to requests for access to unit record data held in the national database.

-7.3 Summary of unpublished data access options
+7.3 Options for access to unpublished data